Rubus occidentalis

 Black raspberry establishes easily and forms dense colonies.
 Both birds and mammals disseminate it.
 First-year's canes look different from older canes and have a waxy build-up on the surface.

-Grows in forests, forests edges, roadsides, fields
+Grows in forests, forests edges, roadsides and fields.

 Present throughout the state.